 Ba Be Lake (Source: Internet)

 Sheltering diverse terrestrial and aquatic ecosystems with over 1,800 living species of flora and fauna (including some that are endemic, rare, and endangered), Ba Be was recognized as an Asian Heritage Park in 2004.
-A Northern Vietnam group tour navigating this masterpiece of nature will guarantee you absolute peaceful bliss and total rejuvenation of the body & mind.
+A Vietnam private tour navigating this masterpiece of nature will guarantee you absolute peaceful bliss and total rejuvenation of the body & mind.

 Enjoying a boat trip plowing the waters of Ba Be Lake